California Damselflies

 size: small/medium, slender, length 32 - 40 mm

-male: top of thorax bright metallic green (immature is bronzy); sides of thorax blue; abdomen bright metallic green; first two and last 2-3 segments show blue pruinosity; appendages are long and broad at the end ("boot-shaped")
+male: top of thorax bright metallic green (immature is bronzy); sides of thorax pale; abdomen bright metallic green; first two and last 2-3 segments show blue pruinosity; appendages are long and broad at the end ("boot-shaped")

 female: stocky; usually less emerald; sometimes coppery